India Travel Guide

 VISA Guidelines for India

-All foreign nationals, except for citizens of Nepal and Bhutan, require a visa to enter India, including tourists, business travelers, students, and expatriates.
-Citizens of the Maldives can stay for up to 90 days without a visa, while nationals from Indonesia, Mauritius, Seychelles, Saint Vincent and the Grenadines, and Thailand can enter India without a visa for short stays (typically up to 30 days).
+Citizens of Nepal and Bhutan do not need a visa to enter India and can travel freely between the two countries.
+Citizens of the Maldives can stay in India for up to 90 days without a visa.
+Nationals from Indonesia, Mauritius, Seychelles, Saint Vincent and the Grenadines, and Thailand are also allowed to enter India without a visa for short stays of up to 30 days under specific agreements.

 Best time to Visit India